CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Threat Protection and Incident response with Microsoft Sentinel/Day2/Exercise01-dev.md

     ![Picture](./images1/Ex6-09-create.png)

 1. The analytics rule is now created and active.
-You should see a success message (1).
+You should see a success message.

 1. The rule is now running and will generate alerts when a new user creates a CloudShell session.
 You can verify it's enabled by navigating to **Analytics** and seeing it in the list with **Status: Enabled (1)**.